 Representation for LGBTQ people in television has never been better.
 Here are the best LGBTQ shows streaming now on TV, Netflix, and other platforms.
 From Axel Hotels, we’ve rounded up the best must-watch LGBTQ-inclusive shows that you can watch right now.
-Best LGBTQ shows for you Queer Eye This not your everyday makeover show picks […]
+Best LGBTQ shows for you One Day at a Time One Day at a […]

 Representation for LGBTQ people in television has never been better.
 Here are the best LGBTQ shows streaming now on TV, Netflix, and other platforms.
 From Axel Hotels, we’ve rounded up the best must-watch LGBTQ-inclusive shows that you can watch right now.